juliancasaburi/juliancasaburi/README.md

 - 👥 I enjoy collaborating with fellow developers and working as part of a team to create innovative solutions.

-Feel free to explore my repositories and reach out if you’d like to connect, collaborate, or simply have a char about anything tech-related!
+Feel free to explore my repositories and reach out if you’d like to connect, collaborate, or simply have a chat about anything tech-related!

 <!DOCTYPE html>
 <html>